 Graham Greene's character, Kicking Bird, is supposed to be the adoptive father of Stands With A Fist, played by Mary McDonnell; however, in real life, McDonnell is actually 2 months older than Greene.
 In addition, Tantoo Cardinal, who plays the adoptive mother, is only 2 years older than McDonnell.

 Michael Blake wrote a spec screenplay in the early 1980s.
 When Kevin Costner came across the project in 1986, he suggested to Blake that he should turn it into a novel, thereby increasing his chances of getting it made into a film.
 Blake did so and, after many rejections, found a publisher in 1988.
 Costner immediately snapped up the movie rights with an eye to directing it himself.

 Filmed in South Dakota, which is mainly wide-open rolling hills.
 The cornfield at the beginning of the film had to be specially grown, and the few trees that were on the chosen location had to have their leaves painted different shades of red and brown to signify fall.

 The film ran over budget, forcing Kevin Costner to make up the overages personally.
 That caused rumors that the film would be another out-of-control, disappointing western like Heaven's Gate (1980).
 In fact, some studio people were referring to it as "Kevin's Gate".
-It went on to win the first Best Picture Oscar for a western since Cimarron (1931), over 50 years before it.
+It went on to win the first Best Picture Oscar for a western since Cimarron (1931), almost 60 years before it.